 Frequent Trains from Pisa to Venice

-Trenitalia has about 25 trains daily from Pisa to Venice, and the fastest take just over 3 hours.
-All routes include a portion of the journey on a Regionale train to Florence’s Santa Maria Novella station, where you connect to one of Trenitalia’s high-speed Alta Velocità (AV) Frecciarossa, Frecciabianca, and Intercity trains to Venice.
+Trenitalia has about 25 trains leaving daily from Pisa to Venice, and the fastest take just over 3 hours.
+All routes include a portion of the journey on a Regionale train to Florence’s Santa Maria Novella station, where you connect to one of Trenitalia’s high-speed Alta Velocità (AV) Frecciarossa, Frecciabianca, or Intercity trains to Venice.

-Some routes also include a second change in Bologna or Venezia Mestre, which an add up to an hour to your travel time.
+Some routes also include a second change in Bologna or Venezia Mestre, which can add up to an hour to your travel time.
 Tickets for trains between Pisa and Venice cost an average of $45.

 If you are traveling on a weekend or holiday, the trains may run less frequently and have longer travel times.